 The Office of Admissions will be in contact about the opportunity to audition with admitted students who have listed themselves as having musical interests.
 If you are interested in applying for the scholarship but unable to audition on campus, please contact the Office of Admissions.

 Various other funds exist at Morris through institutional programs and the generosity of our donors.
 These scholarships are awarded based on information provided in the Application for Admission and the Free Application for Federal Student Aid (FAFSA) and will be a part of the final scholarship package.
 Visit the Office of Financial Aid website for more information.

-Student must be a U.S. citizen or Permanent Resident to be eligible to receive any of these scholarships.
+With the exception of the National Scholar Award, students must be a U.S. citizen or Permanent Resident to be eligible to receive any of these scholarships.

 All renewable scholarships are awarded on a per-semester basis for fall or spring terms only and require students to maintain a 2.5 cumulative GPA and be enrolled for at least 12 credits.
 The Prairie Scholars Award, Morris Scholars Award, and National Merit Scholar Winner Awards will replace any previous scholarship package award offers.
 National Merit scholarships cannot be combined with the Prairie or Morris Scholars Award.

 Final scholarship packages may consist of academic scholarships, U Promise scholarships and donor-funded scholarship awards.
 A student’s award may be adjusted if institutional and outside awards cause the award to go over the cost of attendance (COA).